GY-CODING/fall-of-the-gods-service/README.md

 We provide a full **[API reference](https://fallofthegods-data.onrender.com)**, containing all the available **endpoints**, **documentation** *(Javadoc)* and a **changelog** with the new features or bugfixes from all the versions of this API.

+> [!IMPORTANT]
+> API reference is currently wntirely written in spanish.

 <br>

 # How it was made